feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

 Extract and select features automatically
 -----------------------------------------

-If we have a dataframe with a date variables, time variables and date and time variables, we can extract all features, or the most common features from all the variables, and then go ahead and remove the irrelevant features with the `DropConstantFeatures()` class.
+If we have a dataframe with date variables, time variables and date and time variables, we can extract all features, or the most common features from all the variables, and then go ahead and remove the irrelevant features with the `DropConstantFeatures()` class.